GirishJayakumar/machine_learning_robot_planning_public/README.md

 ### Install prerequisites
 In terminal, change directory to `robot_planning` and run `pip install -r requirements.txt`.
 Pytorch and Mosek Fusion will need to be installed manually.
-1. Install Mosek `pip install Mosek`
-	2. Obtain a personal academic license and place it in the required folder https://docs.mosek.com/9.3/licensing/quickstart.html#i-don-t-have-a-license-file-yet
+1. Install Mosek `pip install Mosek`.
+Obtain a personal academic license and place it in the required folder https://docs.mosek.com/9.3/licensing/quickstart.html#i-don-t-have-a-license-file-yet
 2. Intall pytorch with the correct options selected for your machine https://pytorch.org/get-started/locally/

 ### Install the robot_planning repo